testingisdocumenting/znai/td-documentation-cli/documentation/visuals/smart-bullet-points.md

 # Left Right Timeline

 Use `LeftRightTimeLine` to outline your flow.
-Also splits related things by moving odd points to the left and even to the right.
+This also splits related things by moving odd points to the left and even to the right.

     :include-meta: {bulletListType: "LeftRightTimeLine"}